-Alla Sera di Ugo Foscolo Posted by Serena on Oct 24, 2012 in Literature
+Alla Sera di Ugo Foscolo Posted by Serena on Oct 24, 2012 in Uncategorized

 Ugo Foscolo, Italian poet, writer, and essayist, was born in 1778 on the Greek island of Zante (Zakynthos), which at that time was part of the Venetian republic.
 Following his father’s death in 1788, he moved to Venice with his mother and brothers, leaving Zante for ever.
 Besides being a poet and writer, Foscolo was also a firm Italian patriot, and took part in the Napoleonic wars against the Austrians.

 After the restoration of Austrian rule over the north of Italy in 1815, Foscolo fled to Switzerland, where he lived until 1816, when he was granted a British passport.
 He spent the last years of his life living in London, where he was looked after by his daughter Floriana.
 He was accustomed to living above his means, and died in poverty in 1827 in Turnham Green.
 In 1871, after the Unification of Italy, his remains were returned to Italy, and he was buried with State honours in the church of Santa Croce in Florence, alongside the bodies of the other great Italians whom he had celebrated in his ode “Dei sepolcri”.